market-ticker/CMT/README.md

 ## Contracts Description

 - `CommodityToken`: Implements the ERC-20 token standard and includes functions to mint and burn tokens representing commodities.
-- `CommoditiesMarketTicker`: Handles the logic for creating orders, matching them, and executing trades.
+- `CommoditiesMarketTicker`: Handles the logic for creating and minting orders, matching them, and executing trades.
 It is responsible for ensuring the integrity of the trading process.

 ## Sequence of Operations